ServerlessDays/serverlessdays-london/src/news/announcing-serverless-days-2020.md

 __Peter Hanssens__ is the co-organiser of the Sydney Serverless meetup as well as the Sydney Data Engineering meetup.
 He's spent the last few years working in cloud including a stint at A Cloud Guru, one of the more famous serverless startups.
 He tweets at [@petehanssens](https://twitter.com/petehanssens)

-__Monica Mendes__ is a junior Front End Engineer at Domain and helped us at last years event.
+__Monica Mendes__ is a Junior Software Engineer at Domain and helped us at last year event.

 __Leo Hoare__ is an Associate Data Engineer and member of the Serverless meetup here in Sydney.